 - 33.1 The Convener of the Board of Examiners has responsibility for the security of arrangements.
-In practice, the operation of this may be delegated to the Teaching Organisation or equivalent. - 33.2 Security arrangements must also include sending assessed work and marks and grades to examiners, including External Examiners; marking arrangements for online assessment; and correspondence about marks, which may be by email. - 33.3 Marks or grade information about more than 50 individuals is classified as medium risk information under the University's policy on taking sensitive information and personal data outside the secure computing environment.
-Under this policy, if exam scripts, marks or grade information leave University premises or University computing systems then additional security measures, such as encryption or locked cabinets, must be used.
+In practice, the operation of this may be delegated to the Teaching Organisation or equivalent. - 33.2 Security arrangements must also include sending assessed work and marks and grades to examiners, including External Examiners; marking arrangements for online assessment; and correspondence about marks, which may be by email. - 33.3 If exam scripts, marks or grade information leave University premises or University computing systems then additional security measures, must be used, in line with the University guidance and policies on Information Security: https://infosec.ed.ac.uk/information-protection-policies.